melgenek/devchallenge12/finale/README.md

 It is not supposed to be opened to end user

 ### Algorithm and replication
-According to discussion in https://finaldev12.slack.com/archives/CBBVCCLSY/p1529743312000022 the requirement for storing data is as follows:
+The discussion with the judges lead to requirements:
-* when record is created for the first time all the nodes alive need to get data synchronously
+* when a record is created for the first time, all the alive nodes need to get data synchronously
-* when the record is updated it can be updated eventually
+* when the record is updated, it can be updated eventually

-Alive nodes - the nodes registered in consul
+Alive nodes - the nodes that are registered in consul The algo:
-The algo:
 * get  all alive nodes from consul
 * use internal http method to store data